 Glock’s next chance was the DTM championship.
 BMW signed him for the 2013 campaign and Timo scored his first points in the third race of the season at Red Bull Ring where he was third.
 In the next six rounds, he was out of top 10, but in the closing race of the season at Hockenheim, Glock was the winner, which pushed him up to ninth place in the final standings.

 In 2014, he was 16th with a third place at Red Bull Ring as the season highlight, while in 2015, he was 15th overall, even after winning the race at Oschersleben.
 In 2016, he was a race winner once, at Red Bull Ring, finishing tenth in the points.

-The best result so far in the DTM followed in 2017 when he won one race (Zandvoort) and added three podiums to finish seventh in the points.
+An improvement followed in 2017 when he won one race (Zandvoort) and added three podiums to finish seventh in the points.
 The best season so far was in 2018 when Glock finished fifth in the points after he scored five podiums, including one victory.